 Since the launch of ARMA’s Expanded Electronics Pilot Project in September 2020, the commitment from municipalities, Indigenous communities and processors has been strong despite the challenges wrought by COVID.

-Join us on May 19 to hear the latest on the ePilot including the data that tells the story of the products – and the volume – Albertans are recycling, the media campaign to generate more material, and the opportunity to divert even more products.
+Over 200 participants registered to join us on May 19 to hear the latest on the ePilot including the data that tells the story of the products – and the volume – Albertans are recycling, the media campaign to generate more material, and the opportunity to divert even more products.

 Ed Gugenheimer – Chief Executive Officer, ARMA